gowizzard1/resume/src/entries/work/powergen-renewable-senior.md

 ▪ Resolving customer issues that are software related ▪ Directly worked with the Customer Engagement team to identify and build tools that make the customer experience better.
 ▪ Configured and deployed monitoring(Prometheus and Grafana) ▪ Design and development of a ticketing service that can interface with any CRM.
+▪ Lead a team of junior and mid level engineers